apache/tvm-rfcs/README.md

 	- A committer of the corresponding area will approve and merge the RFC.
       Normally the corresponding committer will become the shepherd of the implementation PRs.
-	- RFCs are numbered consecutively based on their order of proposal, regardless of if they are accepted or postponed.
+	- RFCs are numbered according to the PR number assigned by GitHub in the `tvm-rfcs` repository.
+To allocate a new RFC number, open a PR against `tvm-rfcs` (initially, you might need to use a dummy number in the filename for the RFC content; this can be updated after the RFC PR is created).
-    - Legacy RFCs will be numbered consecutively, prefixed with the letter `L` to indicate it is a legacy RFC.
+    - Legacy RFCs are those RFCs which were accepted prior to forming the tvm-rfcs repo.
+These will be numbered consecutively, prefixed with the letter `L` to indicate it is a legacy RFC.
 For example, `L0001`.
 	- A successful RFC will include an overview with the problem the RFC is attempting to address, a proposed solution that describes the design and implementation strategy, and a timeline for completion.
 Optional sections can